rizwan141/KUBERNETES/Imperative_way/Test/README.md

 # Create a new pod called custom-nginx using the nginx image and expose it on container port 8080.
 # Create a new namespace called dev-ns.
 # Create a new deployment called redis-deploy in the dev-ns namespace with the redis image.
 It should have 2 replicas.
 # Create a pod called httpd using the image httpd:alpine in the default namespace.
+Next, create a service of type ClusterIP by the same name (httpd).
+The target port for the service should be 80.
 ```